 “Your body will be making colostrum in the breast, whether a mum sees it or not,” explains Katie.
 “Some mums will see it leaking at some point and some mums will have one boob that leaks and one that doesn’t and some mums will have nothing.
 But it is being made and so it’s really a good idea from around 20 weeks to get out of underwire bras and start wearing a crop top or maternity bra that has no wire and will be softer and doesn’t dig in.”

 Why it’s important: Milk is being made in the ducts and cells, and if underwire or an ill-fitting bra is compressing the breasts it can lead to a blockage, even during pregnancy.

-What to do: Ditch tne underwire bra for crop tops or wire-free maternity bras.
-If your breasts have increased in size, why not head out for a proper bra fitting and make sure you’re wearing the correct size.
+What to do: Switch the underwire bra for crop tops or wire-free maternity bras.
+If your breasts have increased in size, head out for a professional bra fitting to make sure you’re wearing the correct size.

 2. Have your boobs checked

 Now that you’re wearing the right bra, it’s time to make an appointment with your midwife to chat about breastfeeding.